r0man/soundklaus.el/README.md

 	Terminal=false
 	MimeType=x-scheme-handler/soundklaus;

-Now you can start the authentication with `M-x soundklaus-connect`.
+Now you can start the [OAuth2](http://oauth.net/2) authentication dance with `M-x soundklaus-connect`.

 ## License